torcheeg/torcheeg/README.md

 If you would like to contribute new datasets, deep learning methods, and extensions to the core, please first open an issue and then send a PR.
 If you are planning to contribute back bug fixes, please do so without any further discussion.

+## About Us

+The following authors provide long-term support for this project.
+If you notice anything in the project that is not as expected, please do not hesitate to contact us.

+[Zhi ZHANG](tczhangzhi@gmail.com): received the M.Eng. degree at the College of Computer Science and Software Engineering from Shenzhen University, China, in 2021.
+He is currently with the Hong Kong Polytechnic University as a PhD candidate.
+His research interests mainly include graph convolutional networks, abnormal event detection, and EEG analysis.

+[Sheng-hua ZHONG](csshzhong@szu.edu.cn): received the Ph.D. degree from the Department of Computing, The Hong Kong Polytechnic University in 2013.
+Currently, she is an Associate Professor in College of Computer Science & Software Engineering at Shenzhen University.
+Her research interests include multimedia content analysis and brain science.

+[Yan LIU](csyliu@comp.polyu.edu.hk): is the director of cognitive computing lab and the group leader of artificial intelligence and robotics AIR research group.
+She obtained Ph.D. degree in computer Science from Columbia University in the US.
+In 2005, she joined The Hong Kong Polytechnic University, Hong Kong, where she is currently an Associate Professor with the Department of Computing.
+Her research interests span a wide range of topics, ranging from brain modeling and cognitive computing, image/video retrieval, computer music to machine learning and pattern recognition.

 ## License

 TorchEEG has a MIT license, as found in the [LICENSE](https://github.com/tczhangzhi/torcheeg/blob/main/LICENSE) file.